yodkwtf/node-express-course/07-file-upload/readme.md

    - Use **mv** function of the package to move the image to the specified directory
    - Send image path as a response

+4. Upload Product Image in `uploadsController.js`

+   - Import cloudinary to the controller
+   - Use **tempFile** option of [express-fileupload](https://github.com/richardgirges/express-fileupload#readme) package to temprarily store the files to the server before uploading them to cloudinary
+   - Use **cloudinary.uploader.upload(tempImgPath)** method to upload it to cloudinary
+   - Pass in the options object to specify the folder and all that
+   - Send the cloudinary image url as a response

 #### Alerts

 - We need to make sure to upload the product image to the server before creating that product since creating the product will demand the image path from us.
 - Make sure the directory where the images are uploaded is publicly available.
+- We use `express-fileupload` to create a temp directory to store the image uploads and then we provide that path while uploading those images to the cloudinary service.

 #### Frontend